allenai/allennlp-guide/chapters/part2/hyperparameter-optimization.md

 <img src="/part2/hyperparameter-optimization-with-optuna/hyperparameter_matters.jpg" alt="Why hyperparameters matter" />

 A typical process of hyperparameter optimization is based on repeating a step of training/evaluating a model.
-People just repeat this cycle for every hours or even days for finding good hyperparameters.
+People just repeat this cycle for hours or even days to find good hyperparameters.
 <img src="/part2/hyperparameter-optimization-with-optuna/what_is_hyperparameter_optimization.jpg" alt="What is hyperparameter optimization" />

 </exercise>